mutanthost/symlinks/README.md

 The Mach-O 64-bit executable x86_64 binary *symlinks* was compiled via homebrew on Mojave.

 I have successfully tested and ran the binary on High Sierra and El Capitan by simply copying it to /usr/local/bin
+UPDATE: 12.10.2019
+I have also tested on copying the binary to Yosemite, and it works as well.
+You can also copy the symlinks.8 to the /usr/share/man8 or /usr/local/share/man8 respective to your system for man.

 ![Image ](/linkmess.jpg)